 - Cloudcuckoolander: Arale.
 Justified as she's a robot without social programing.

-- Crossover: With Dragon Ball.
-An early DB story arc has Goku and friends visiting Penguin Village and meeting the Dr. Slump cast.
-The two series take place in the same universe, although this fact has virtually no effect on either of them aside from the one story arc.
+- With Dragon Ball.
+The Red Ribbon Army story (particularly the latter half of the General Blue section) arc has Goku landing in Penguin Village and meeting the Dr. Slump cast.
+The two series are thus said to take place in the same universe, although this fact has virtually no effect on either of them aside from the one story arc.
 However, it does mean that Arale has appeared in several of the DB fighting games (since they count that arc).

 - Did You Just Punch Out Cthulhu?: Well, Arale once hit God with a palm tree.
 To be fair, he was not "The" God, but a silly divinity who looked and acted exactly like old master Muten from Dragon Ball, minus the sunglasses.

 - Distant Reaction Shot: Arale can punch so hard, the Earth cracks and splits in half.

 - Everything's Better with Penguins: Penguin Village.
 Subverted because no penguin actually ever appears in the series (except in one of the latest chapters when we discover that the mayor is a penguin).